nickstanisha/nickstanisha.github.io/_posts/2015-11-21-a-good-trie-implementation-in-python.md

 ---
 layout: post
-title: What is a Trie Anyway?
+title: A Good Trie Implementation in Python
 ---

 So I'm reviewing data structures and I've found some good implementation examples in Python for most of the big ones.
 However, try as I might, I couldn't find a good example of a trie implemented in Python that used object-oriented principles.
 Several examples that I did find recommended using a list of lists, or a dictionary of dictionaries to represent a trie.
 I found those to be too sloppy and hard to read, so I made this.